Ahacad/learning/README.md

 **Languages of this repo**(or my language): Chinese, English, Japanese, German.
 All the books have links to *douban*, an awesome website of book reviews, albeit held back for political reasons.

 **Ideal effect of this repo**: when I want to dive into a subject I can easily find high-quality information here.

+**Naming of sections**: Use verb `be`, `have`, etc. as the starting word to remind yourself that theu are all to be mastered.

 **Information on the Internet**: Some forms of information are:
   - book: the most persistent way of conveying knowledge